Oregon State University College of Liberal Arts: Academics

-Oregon State University's College of Liberal Arts offers a wide range of majors, minors, and concentrations within its six schools.
+Oregon State University's College of Liberal Arts offers a wide range of majors, minors, and concentrations within its seven schools.
 In 2022, the college offered over 66 academic programs across four campuses.
-In 2021, U.S. News & World Report ranked the college's online psychology school second in the nation.
-Over the last seven years, U.S. News & World Report also ranked OSU's Ecampus in the top 10 in the nation for online bachelor’s programs, of which, nearly a quarter of those online classes are offered through the college of liberal arts.
+U.S. News & World Report ranked the psychological science school's online program first in the nation for 2023.
+The psychological science school is now the third largest on campus, claiming five percent of the university's total undergraduate enrollment (2023).
+Over the last seven years, U.S. News & World Report also ranked OSU's Ecampus in the top 10 in the nation for online bachelor's programs, of which, nearly a quarter of those online classes are offered through the college of liberal arts.
+OSU's Ecampus public policy masters program ranked fourth best in the nation by onlinemastersdegrees.org in 2023.

 U.S. News & World Report ranked several college of liberal arts schools as a combined 226th amongst global universities in 2021.
-U.S. News & World Report no longer provides rankings for all schools within a college of liberal arts at "global" universities.
-Instead, the ranking publication only ranks a select number of "social science and public health" schools offered within these colleges.
-The most common schools used in their rankings were limited to criminology and criminal justice, English, history, political science and sociology.
-In 2021, the college of liberal arts at OSU included six schools and over 20 majors.
+U.S. News & World Report no longer provides rankings for all majors offered within a college of liberal arts at "global" universities.
+Instead, the ranking publication only ranks a select number of "social science and public health" majors offered within these colleges.
+The most common majors used in their rankings were limited to criminology and criminal justice, English, history, political science, and sociology.
+In 2021, the college of liberal arts at OSU included seven departments and over 20 majors.